Perceptual spaces and their symmetries: The geometry of color space: Results

-In other words, in order to calculate the distance between two pairs that do not both lie along the diagonal, we must first slide them through their respective classes of equivalence until they both hit the diagonal (in general, on different places), and then use the definition of distance for uniform representatives.
+Hence, if the distance between uniform representatives is known (along the white diagonal in Fig.~\ref{f0001}), to calculate the distance between two pairs that do not both lie along the diagonal, we must first slide them through their respective classes of equivalence until they both hit the diagonal (in general, on different places), and then use the definition of distance for uniform representatives.

-From the formal point of view, distances can only be defined between classes of equivalence, that is, between elements of the quotient space.
-Since there is a unique uniform representative per class, the distance is also well defined in the set of uniform representatives.
-However, the extension to pairs discussed above defines a pseudo-distance, since two different pairs can have zero distance.
-For simplicity, here we do not make explicit distinction between distances and pseudo-distance, hoping that the context will always make clear which concept is used in each case.